Alkiri-dAraion/KSODI-Methode/README.md

 ## GPOP, MBTI & Whitelistening (Experimental)

 Although GPOP and/or MBTI are not yet formally integrated into this repository, we have been experimenting with opt-in, personality-based user interaction.
 This is combined with **project-wide whitelistening**, **isolated private projects**, and the full KSODI/CSOCI method — with very positive results so far.
+Just to clarify: MBT/ GPOP in this context explicitly used just as a preference-test - and preferences may change.
 We will share further insights here as time permits.
-At the moment, our main focus lies in **formalizing the missing operators** — a long-term effort driven privately in our free time.
+At the moment, our main focus lies in **formalizing the missing operators and explaining and publishing what is alreday done** — a long-term effort driven privately in our free time.

 ## CC-License